 In order for students to think globally, they must become physically global.
 There is no substitute for experience.
 The Neeley School supports the many study-abroad opportunities available to TCU students, yet goes one step further.
-Intensive, field seminars, such as Summer-In-Germany (4 weeks) and Entrepreneurship in the UK (3 weeks), are coordinated by the Dean's Office.
+Intensive field seminars such as Business-In-Europe (3 weeks), Entrepreneurship in the UK (3 weeks),and Management in Mexico are coordinated by the Neeley Student Resource Center.
 The goal of these partnerships is to expose Neeley School business students to the realities of the corporate environment in other countries.
 On-site tours and one-on-one interaction with executives from companies are included in these programs.
 These tours and interactions enable the programs to move beyond traditional "classroom based" exchanges.
 Students are required to use local transportation and tour historic sites.
 Hundreds of Neeley School students and dozens of Neeley School faculty have had the opportunity to experience these unique study abroad programs.

 Center for Professional Communication

 Through the M. J. Neeley Center for Professional Communication (CPC), the Neeley School offers a unique approach to helping students become proficient in business communication.
-The Neeley School has been rated consistently by The Princeton Review as one of the best business schools in the country for the development of strong communication skills.
+The Neeley School has been rated consistently as one of the best business schools in the country for the development of strong communication skills.

-The Center directs activities in the following six programs:
+The Center directs activities in the following initiatives:

-Communication Certification The Certificate is an award of merit presented to students who have participated at a level of excellence in a variety of activities and diagnostics assessed by the CPC.
+Communication Certification The Certificate is an award of merit presented to students who participate at a level of excellence in a variety of activities and diagnostic assements by the CPC.

 CPC Technology Initiative The Neeley School encourages students to embrace newer communication technologies in an effort to improve efficiency and effectiveness in their business interactions.
 To that end, the CPC provides the only video conference center devoted to student use.

-CPC Workshops and Clinics The CPC regularly offers noncredit workshops and clinics focusing on specific communication skills such as effective presentations, presentation graphics, dealing with presentation anxiety, collaborative writing, networking, intercultural communication, and many others.
+CPC Workshops The CPC offers noncredit onlilne and video workshops focusing on specific communication skills such as effective presentations, presentation graphics, dealing with communication anxiety, team writing, listening, intercultural communication, and more.

-CPC Communication Culture Initiative A focus on communication is integrated across the curriculum so that assignments within all the functional areas emphasize the communication aspects as well as the content.
-The Neeley School seeks to model outstanding communication in all its activities.
+Neeley Culture of Communication Excellence A focus on communication is integrated across the Neeley curriculum so that assignments within all the core and degree areas emphasize communication skills as well as course content.
+The Neeley School seeks to model outstanding communication in all activities.

 Communication resources are housed in the M. J. Neeley Center for Professional Communication, located on the first floor of Charles Tandy Hall.
-Facilities include a modern video conference room.
-Specialized equipment includes a PictureTel System, a voice-activated camera, cart-mounted document cameras to transmit graphic displays, computers adapted for video transmission, and large-screen monitors.
-There are five specially equipped videotaping rooms for classroom recording, practice, or private review.
-The CPC's media station offers specialized graphics software, optical scanning, digital video editing, and hundreds of professional copyright-free business photographs for use in student projects.
-Selected software training packages are provided by the Center for grammar and style improvement, presentation graphics development, and other computer-assisted instruction.
+Facilities include videoconference facilities, document cameras to transmit graphic displays, computers adapted for video transmission, and large-screen monitors.
+The CPC has specially equipped team rooms for classroom recording, practice, teamwork, or private review.
+The CPC's media station offers specialized graphics software, optical scanning, digital video editing, and over 1000 professional copyright-free business photographs for use in student projects.
+Selected software training packages are provided by the CPC for business writing improvement, presentation development, and other computer-assisted instruction.

 Educational Investment Fund